SEMOSS/documentation/CRUD Tutorial.md

 *The project folder contains insights to allow the user to perform CRUD operations and the java classes to perform the CRUD operations in the assets/java folder.
 For simplicity, we have omitted pixel input/output definition.
 Documentation for grabbing inputs can be referenced in other tutorials.*

-## CFG AI Database Connection
+## SEMOSS Database Connection
-To perform operations on a database in CFG AI you can get the database by the id.
+To perform operations on a database in SEMOSS you can get the database by the id.
 In this example our database is a `RDBMSNativeEngine`.
 The `RDBMSNativeEngine` provides a method to get a PreparedStatement`getPreparedStatement(String query)`.

 ## Creating a New Genre